Tracking Invest 95L: System off Southeast Coast could become Tropical Storm Dexter

 Local perspective:

-The FOX 35 Storm Team says the system will be no threat to Florida, as it is likely to continue on an eastward path and away from any major landmasses.
+The FOX 35 Storm Team said Invest 95L will be no threat to Florida, as it is likely to continue on an eastward path and away from any major landmasses.

 However, there is a lot of tropical moisture in the atmosphere being pushed off the coast of the Carolinas, and that moisture is what will also be raising our rain chances here in Central Florida.